ianliu-johnston/simple_shell/README.md

 - [x] EOF (``^D``) it segfaults
 - [x] Two unfreed mallocs somewhere.
 (Check with Valgrind.)
 - [x] Only delimiters handled are spaces and newlines.
-- [ ] Optimization: Change the linked list for path to an array of strings
 - [ ] In ``_getline()``, ``read()`` fails the second time, because read happens before the buffer is reallocated.
 Need to rework the logic.

 ## Optimizations